heychrisd/sample-files-generator/README.md

 # Sample Files Generator
 Bash script to create sample files for icon themes preview.
+Ideal for Linux environments.

 Created to help me for the creation of my personal work, [Boston Icons](https://www.opendesktop.org/p/1012402/).